Type of Program: Intensive Course Abroad

+All students in good academic standing are eligible to apply.
 This program is focused on a dance experience and having taken Dan 114 is preferred.
 Participants are required to take part in a preparatory half-semester course (Dan 272Y), which will be held during the last seven weeks of the spring semester.
 The three week trip plus the seven week preparatory course are offered for a total of 4.5 credits.

 All students are eligible to apply for OIS scholarships.
 There is a scholarship section on the main application form in each program application packet.
 Loans are also available to eligible students through the Financial Aid Office in SAS.
 Students who qualify for the $1,200 voucher are able to apply the voucher to the cost of the program.
 Students entering Goucher beginning in Fall 2014 may apply for a Goucher Global Grant in lieu of the study abroad voucher.